Eric Parry: Personal life

 Born in Kuwait City, Kuwait on 24 March 1952, to British parents Marion and Eric Parry, Parry's father was Chief Medical Officer in the Kuwaiti health service between 1948 and 1962.
 In his book Context: Architecture and the Genius of Place (2015), Parry alludes to his memories of growing up in Kuwait within sight of the nomadic life of Bedouin tribes.
 Later moving to Britain, Parry was educated at Shrewsbury School.
 From 1970, he attended Newcastle University School of Architecture, Planning and Landscape, graduating with a Bachelor of Arts' degree in Architecture in 1973.
 He later registered with the Royal College of Arts, where he obtained his Master of Arts in 1978.
 Parry completed his formal architectural education at the Architectural Association School of Architecture, where he was taught by Dalibor Vesely and Peter Carl, both of whom he would again later encounter while teaching in Cambridge.
 Parry obtained his Diploma in Architecture by the Architectural Association in 1980.
 He taught at the Cambridge Department of Architecture from 1983 to 1997, as a Lecturer in architecture.
 Parry was conferred an honorary Master of Arts by the University of Cambridge, and is a member of Peterhouse, Cambridge.
 In 2006, Parry was elected at the Royal Academy of Arts, and in 2012 received the degree of Doctor of Arts Honoris Causa from the University of Bath.

+In 2024 Parry was made a Vice President of the National Churches Trust.